Physical Therapy/Therapist (PT)

 PT 737, PRINCIPLES OF DISEASE, 3 Credits

 Explores terms used in disease and epidemiology.
-Introduces general causes of disease, with specific focus on immune and infectious causes.
+Introduces general causes of disease.
 Explores the physiology of inflammation and repair along with interventions that disrupt healing.
-Examines the incidence/prevalence, etiology, pathogenesis, clinical presentation, and treatment of common conditions.
+Examines the incidence/prevalence, etiology, pathogenesis, clinical presentation, and treatment of common immune and infectious conditions.
 Presents treatment options for each disorder, including pharmacological, surgical, allied health, and self-care interventions.
 Emphasizes physical therapy interventions such as patient education, therapeutic exercise, functional training, and community resources, when appropriate.
 Explores differential screening and recognition of medical complications that require precautions or represent contraindications to physical therapy treatment.

 PT 738, NEUROSCIENCE FOR THE PHYSICAL THERAPIST, 3 Credits